Threshold/drift-based rebalancing (relative drift from defined allocation percentage)

 For example, if you have a simple 50% SPY and 50% AGG portfolio, if either holding reaches 62.5% or 37.5% it would trigger a rebalance.

-The benefit of this method is that you will have the lowest possible cost, lowest turnover, and most likely, the least tax consequences possible.
+The benefit of this method is that you will have a lower cost, lower turnover, and most likely, less tax consequences.

 Our Active setting has a drift setting of 15%.
 This means that your client portfolios will be monitored daily but only rebalanced if one of your models has drifted at least 15% from the target allocation.